pineconedata/pineconedata.github.io/_posts/2024-08-12-basketball-select-ml-ols.md

 3. **Use regularization techniques** - Methods like Ridge Regression (L2 regularization) or Lasso Regression (L1 regularization) can help mitigate the effects of multicollinearity by adding a penalty term to the model that discourages large coefficients.
 We could also apply regularization to the features separately, before training the OLS model.
 4. **Collect more data** - Sometimes, multicollinearity can be reduced by increasing the sample size, which may help differentiate the effects of correlated variables.
 This is more situational and will not apply in all scenarios.

 Since we're interested in seeing how the model behaves with a simple application of OLS linear regression, we'll proceed without removing, combining, or regularizing any of the features.
-However, we should keep this information in mind in the future since we might want to retrain the model without one or more of the features.
+However, we should keep this information in mind in the future since we might want to compare the results to a separate model that was trained without one or more of the highly correlated features.

 ### Weak Exogeneity
 Weak exogeneity is another crucial assumption in linear regression that we need to verify.
-This assumption essentially means that the predictor variables (our independent variables) can be treated as fixed values, rather than random variables.
-In other words, we assume that our predictor variables are not influenced by the dependent variable or by external factors that also affect the dependent variable.
+In the context of linear regression, weak exogeneity means that the predictor variables (independent variables) are not correlated with the error term in the model.
+More formally, weak exogeneity assumes that the independent variables can be treated as fixed in value and are not influenced by the dependent variable or by factors that affect both the dependent variable and the predictors.

-Practically speaking, weak exogeneity implies that our predictor variables are error-free, meaning they are not contaminated with measurement errors.
-While this assumption may not always be realistic in many real-world settings, it's an important simplification that allows us to use standard linear regression techniques.
+This assumption does not require the predictor variables to be free from all external influences, but rather that the predictors are not subject to endogeneity.
+Endogeneity could arise if, for example, the predictors are correlated with unobserved factors that also affect the dependent variable.
+Under weak exogeneity, we assume that such correlations do not exist.

+In practical terms, weak exogeneity also implies that the predictors are not contaminated by measurement errors that are correlated with the error term in the regression.
+While weak exogeneity is often an idealization that may not always hold in real-world data, it is necessary for the standard ordinary least squares (OLS) estimation procedure to produce unbiased and consistent estimates.

-It's worth noting that dropping this assumption leads to significantly more complex models known as errors-in-variables models.
-These models account for measurement errors in the predictor variables but are considerably more challenging to implement and interpret.
+It's worth noting that dropping this assumption would require significantly more complex models (such as errors-in-variables models).
+These models account for measurement errors in the predictor variables but are generally more challenging to implement and interpret.

 There is no direct statistical test for weak exogeneity, so we'll treat this as more of a logical check than a mathematical one.
 For our basketball player statistics model, weak exogeneity would mean that the statistics we're using as predictors (such as minutes played, field goals attempted, etc.) are not themselves influenced by unmeasured factors that also affect fantasy points.
-This makes rough logical sense based on our domain knowledge, so we'll consider this assumption satisfied.
+Based on our understanding of the domain, this makes rough logical sense and we'll consider this assumption satisfied.

 # Wrap Up
 In today's article, we covered the basics of machine learning and learned how to select an appropriate machine learning model.
 In the next post, we'll cover how to actually train the model.